23 Beautiful Cafes In Singapore With Good Food | Eatbook.sg

 Image credit: @stannertan

 Weekend brunch at Five Oars Coffee Roasters is a must.
 Nothing revives an Instafeed like luscious green plants, wood accents, and cement floors.
-If you have never been here, expect a sort of Melbourne cafe scene meets Scandinavia vibe.
+If you have never been here, expect a sort of Melbourne cafe scene meets Scandinavian vibe.
 The centrepiece of this cafe is a huge table filled with plants in the middle; make sure to come early for a seat on the most coveted table.

 Beautiful Cafes - Five Oars Coffee Roasters Food

 Five Oars Coffee Roasters offers that extra dose of fancy with their dishes plated beautifully.
 The prices here might be on the higher side, but you will not be disappointed in the taste department.
-Dishes to try from their brunch menu include Smoked Salmon Rosti ($25++), featuring house-made rosti with poached eggs and smoked salmon, and Sticky Date Pancake ($18++) if youโ€™re looking for something sweet.
+Dishes to try from their brunch menu include Pork Benedict ($23++), featuring house-made sourdough, poached eggs, shredded Iberican pork, apple slaw, hollandaise sauce, caramelised onions.
+Else, get their Sticky Date Pancake ($18++) if you’re looking for something sweet.

 Five Oars Coffee Roasters